People pause before saying yes to anything with consequence.

 This strip gives the whole diagnosis before the longer read.
 On mobile, swipe sideways.

-The task moved outward.
 The right to decide stayed with you.

 Meetings happen.
 Updates happen.
 The decision still waits.